danielbush/js-boilerplates/src/boilerplate/node-babel-master/boilerplate.md

   - by going through babel we can support projects that already use babel but which may want to start converting to typescript; this approach is based on <https://github.com/microsoft/TypeScript-Babel-Starter>
 - there is no bundler (eg webpack, rollup etc).
-We may decide to have webpack/react as a single template

 Notable: